vlampos/vlampos.github.io/_news/large_002_phd_ad.md

 Ideally, <a href="">please reach out to me</a> (via an email at v.lampos [AT] ucl.ac.uk titled "UELA PhD studentship application") prior to commencing with your application.

 Please note that the 2 references should be submitted before the deadline.
+International and home students are eligible.